tonimelisma/onedrive-client/ARCHITECTURE.md

 2.  **API Endpoint Formatting**: Corrected Microsoft Graph API endpoints to match specification
 3.  **Authentication Flows**: Identified download authentication issues requiring further investigation

+**Note on Current E2E Coverage:** While the framework is robust, comprehensive E2E tests for large, chunked file uploads and downloads have not been fully implemented due to tooling issues.
+The existing tests cover session creation and basic transfers, but full validation of resilient transfers remains a work in progress.

 ---

 ## 3. Future Architecture